Resources for Educators and Youth Leaders

 These centers are excellent places for field trips, have environmental educators on-site who lead guided lessons, and offer workshops to guide the educators on how to incorporate environmental education into their curricula.
 At Five Rivers EEC there is an extensive teacher resource center that houses information about many environmental topics.

-DEC's environmental education centers and fish hatcheries are participating in the NYS Parks Connect Kids Transportation Reimbursement Grant Program.
-This new grant program, funded by the Environmental Protection Fund, provides a $500,000 statewide funding pool that reimburses Title 1 schools for costs up to $750 associated with visiting a state park, state historic site, DEC environmental education center or fish hatchery.
+DEC's environmental education centers and fish hatcheries are participating in the NYS Parks Connect Kids Field Trip Reimbursement Grant Program.
+This grant program, funded by the Environmental Protection Fund, provides statewide funding for costs up to $80 per student (and $160 for Special Education students).

 Lesson Plans and Kids Activities